lighttransport/alembic/README.md

 * [x] Android
 * [x] AARCH64 linux
 * [x] x86 linux
+* [x] Visual Studio 2017

 ## How to build

 This repo is indended for building `libAlembic` on AARCH64 platform(and x64 platform as a bonus).

-This repo builds a monolitic libAlembic. ilmbase codes are added directly to `libAlembic` to avoid an issue of library dependency.
+This repo builds a monolitic libAlembic(or `Alembic.dll` on Windows). ilmbase codes are added directly to `libAlembic` to avoid an issue of library dependencies.
 You may face an linking issue if you use ilmbase in other place of your application.

 ### Setup